 Kuttanad

-The rice bowl below the sea
+The rice bowl of Kerala

 Overview